kavia-common/recipe-manager-183563-183573/recipe_backend/README-RUNNING.md

 # Running the Recipe Backend

-You can run from the recipe_backend root without specifying --project:
+You can run from the recipe_backend root without specifying --project.

-- Default port (when ASPNETCORE_URLS is not set): http://0.0.0.0:3001
+- Default binding (when ASPNETCORE_URLS and --urls are not set): http://0.0.0.0:3001
+- Health endpoint: GET /health returns { "status": "ok" }
+- Root endpoint: GET / returns basic service info

 Commands:
 - dotnet run